TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-06-six-story-shaping-hats.md

   - Planning
 ---

+EDIT: This post has been adjusted to swap the gendered term "3 Amigos" for non-gendered (and frankly more obvious!) term "Story Shaping" (I will also update the image when I get on my dev machine next!)

-This post is designed to give you a solid strategy for discussing and agreeing on different aspects of the task ahead, during a traditional Agile development ~"3 Amigos"~ Story Shaping planning session.
+This post is designed to give you a solid strategy for discussing and agreeing on different aspects of the task ahead, during a traditional Agile development ~~"3 Amigos"~~ Story Shaping planning session.

-## What is a ~"3 Amigos"~ Story Shaping session?
+## What is a Story Shaping session?
 The term refers to the primary perspectives to examine an increment of work before, during, and after development.
 Those perspectives are:

 * Business – What problem are we trying to solve?
 * Development – How might we build a solution to solve that problem?
 * Testing – What about this, what could possibly happen?

 People holding these different perspectives should collaborate to define what to do, and agree on how they know when it is done correctly.
 The end result of such a collaboration results in a clearer description of an increment of work often in the form of examples, leading to a shared understanding for the team.

 It’s also good practice for to review increments of the product that have been implemented to make sure it’s correct from those different perspectives.